Hussein-Sharifi/ETL/README.md

 - Data Source: All financial data is collected from the Financial Modelling Prep (FMP) API, which aggregates filings from the U.S. SEC.

-- Indicators: Financial indicators are computed in SQL using standardized formulas (see Indicator Formulas section).
+- Indicators: Financial indicators are computed in SQL using standardized formulas (see [Indicator Formulas](#indicator-formulas) section).
 (In progress)

 - Export Format: Processed data is output in a tidy long format, structured for compatibility with Power BI dashboards or other analytical tools.

-- Data Traceability: Each financial statement entry includes a reference to the original SEC filing via the finalLink field, enabling manual verification of reported figures.
+- Data Traceability: Each financial statement entry includes a reference to the original SEC filings, enabling manual verification of reported figures.
+These are accessible via the finalLink field, available through raw and processed statement files.

 - Automation: the ETL script is designed to allow updating stocks/statements data separately.
 This allows user to update dashboards with new data automatically by using scheduled tasks.